pafuhana1213/KawaiiPhysics/README_en.md

   </tr>
 </table>

-- Physics control based on animation and character movement
+- Drives your sway bones from the character's animation and movement
-- Easy setup with a single `KawaiiPhysics` node in the AnimGraph
+- Just drop a single `KawaiiPhysics` node into your AnimGraph and you're set
-- Supports sphere, capsule, and plane collisions, which can be intuitively adjusted in the viewport
+- Supports sphere, capsule, and plane collisions, all adjustable right in the viewport
-- Stability that prevents the skeleton from stretching or shrinking even if calculations fail
+- Keeps bone lengths fixed, so bones never stretch or collapse even if the simulation breaks down
-- Lightweight algorithm that does not depend on PhysX
+- Uses a simple, PhysX-free algorithm, so it stays light at runtime
-- External forces such as wind and gravity can be applied for artistic purposes
+- Apply not just wind and gravity, but also custom forces for artistic effect
-- Parameters can be saved and shared using `DataAsset` and `PhysicsAsset`
+- Save and reuse your settings through `DataAsset` and `PhysicsAsset`

 ### Reference Material

-The following materials were used as a reference for implementing the physics behavior:
+I referred to the following material while implementing the physics behavior:
 - [Next Idolmaster Graphics & Animation Programming Preview](https://cedil.cesa.or.jp/cedil_sessions/view/416)

-## 🚀 Getting Started
+## Getting Started

 ### 1. Download